 Less-Commonly Taught Language Program

 The Less Commonly Taught Languages (LCTL) Program provides opportunities for students to study languages not available through the regular Colgate curriculum.
 LCTL courses are offered through two methods: shared course initiatives with instructors located on other campuses and self-instructional language courses overseen by the Director of the Keck Center for Language Study and the Language Council.
-LCTL courses are never offered for languages being taught on campus at Colgate nor do they count toward the completion of Colgate’s language requirement.
+LCTL courses are never offered for languages being taught on campus at Colgate.
+After successfully completing 1.0 credit in the same language, an LCTL can satisfy the Language Study requirement within the Liberal Arts Practices.
 The Language Council regularly reviews the effectiveness of LCTL courses to determine whether they are suitable for the Colgate curriculum.

 Upon approval from the Language Council, the Curriculum Committee, the Registrar, and any other relevant program of study, shared courses will be listed among the course offerings.
 Students will receive credit for courses taught by the New York Six Liberal Arts Consortium members according to the guidelines of that agreement.
 Courses taught at any other institution will be treated as transfer credit.